Blogs/Design

 What is Mobile-First Design?

-Mobile-first design is an approach where you start by designing for mobile devices before scaling up to larger screens like tablets and desktops.
-The mobile-first approach prioritises mobile users' needs and ensures your website performs efficiently on smaller screens with touch interfaces and limited resources.
+As screen sizes increase, designers progressively add more features, visuals, and layout complexity while maintaining the core mobile experience.
+The mobile-first approach prioritizes mobile users' needs and ensures your website performs efficiently on smaller screens with touch interfaces and limited resources.

 This design philosophy reflects the modern shift in how users access content.
 Instead of shrinking a desktop website to fit on phones, designers build the mobile version first, then add more features for bigger screens.
 This means focusing on what's most important and making sure everything works well with a finger tap.